Ukraine latest: Macron urges Putin to 'avoid a major conflict' | DW | 20.02.2022

 The French president made separate calls to Russian and Ukrainian leaders to try and prevent an invasion.
 Meanwhile, US Vice President Kamala Harris warned of the "real possibility for war in Europe."
 DW has the latest.

-French President Emmanuel Macron spoke with his Russian counterpart Vladimir Putin on Sunday.
+French President Emmanuel Macron and his Russian counterpart Vladimir Putin on Sunday agreed to intensify the search for solutions to the Ukraine standoff during a nearly two-hour phone call.

-Macron's office described the phone call between the two leaders as "the last possible and necessary efforts to avoid a major conflict in Ukraine."
+The pair agreed on "the need to favor a diplomatic solution to the ongoing crisis and to do everything to achieve one," Macron's office said, adding that both countries' foreign ministers would meet "in the coming days."

-The call lasted nearly two hours, and Macron then called Ukrainian President Volodymyr Zelenskyy.
+According to the Kremlin's version of the call, Putin blamed Kyiv for a military escalation in east Ukraine and agreed on the need to "intensify efforts to find solutions through diplomatic means."

 Earlier, Zelenskyy called on Putin to meet him and seek a diplomatic resolution to the crisis.